VinceMalone/cmd-pal/README.md

 - how far can/should I go for having compound components?
 - how shitty is the `pipe` prop?
-- what's the semantic and API difference between a "choice list" and a "command list"?
+- what's the semantic and API difference between a "option list" and a "command list"?

 ---